 Following three Android 12 developer previews and two beta builds, Google has now released the third Android 12 beta for Pixel devices.
 With this beta, we are just one beta release away from the final stable build.
 If you don’t own a Pixel phone and can’t install the Android 12 beta on your phone, you must be eager to know what you can expect from Android 12.
 So let’s talk about the best new Android 12 features coming to your Android phone.

-Best Android 12 Features (Updated March 2021)
+Best New Android 12 Features (Updated July 2021)

 Features Live in Current Android 12 Build

 1. Wallpaper-based Theming System

 Google has been working on a wallpaper-based theming system codenamed ‘Monet’ on Android 12.
 The new theming system changes the accent based on your wallpaper and applies it throughout the interface.
 The company announced the feature at Google I/O as part of the Material You design.